Rodent Control 101: Facts About Mice and Rats

 FACT: In the U.S. today, the Norway rat has been incriminated in transmitting dozens of different diseases to people, including salmonella, leptospirosis and trichinosis and rat-bite fever.

 FACT: Not all cats are good “mousers,” and few cats will challenge a rat.
-Although some cats hunt for mice, many cats tolerate rats or mice, especially when they are well-fed.
+Although some cats hunt for mice, many cats tolerate rats or mice, especially when they are well-fed and won't do much for mouse prevention.
 It could be said that more rats and mice have been fed by cat food than killed by a cat.

 - Rodent Proofing Tips

 Clean Up Common Areas